 Did you know there is actually more than one type of income?

-I had no idea until I started learning more about personal finance.
+I had no idea until I started learning about personal finance a few years ago.

 1. Earned (active) income

-Definition: Money earned from working that requires your time.
-You actively work, and you are paid for it.
+Definition: Earned income is money earned from working that requires your time.
+This is the income you receive from actively working.
+You work, and you are paid for your work.